 Flaring and blooming tend to go white, which can be unnerving at times.
 Makes me think this lens is using a lot of ultra-high refractive elements ( plastics or resins, or maybe some hybrid).

 General quality control issues.
 My lens is not evenly sharp across the frame.
 The lower field of my image is slightly softer than the top field.
 Likely some decentric issues.
 That is rarer with Samyang lenses and very rare with Fujinon lenses whereas at least 25% of the lenses I’m getting out of China are still having decentric issues, maybe even 50%.
-For the type of lens this is, I don’t find this to be much of an issue.
-But one thing about decentric issues is often even if you focus on a spot in that hemisphere of the lens, it never will be as sharp as other sections.
+I don’t find this to be much of an issue with the type of lens.
+But one thing about decentric issues is that often, even if you focus on a spot in that hemisphere of the lens, it will never be as sharp as other sections.
 So watch out for that.
-These issues usually are minor, but sometimes they can be severe so I always check for this on new lenses.
+These issues are usually minor, but sometimes they can be severe, so I always check for this when using new lenses.

 Build Quality

-It’s metal construction, which a lot of people get excited about, no mention of the type of metal used.
+It’s a metal construction, which many people get excited about, but there is no mention of the type of metal used.

 There are 7 elements in 5 groups.
 No mention of any aspherical elements.

-Aperture is 10 bladed and produces pretty good sun starts when stopped down.
+The aperture is 10-bladed and produces pretty good sun starts when stopped down.

 It comes with a screw-on metal lens cap which produces an insane amount of noise when you drop it on concrete while trying to be discrete in a quiet Japanese neighborhood.